Assembling a Longboard

 DROP THROUGH MOUNTING THE TRUCKS

-If you are planning to swap out your bushings to customize the way your board turns, this is a good time to do so.
-If you need advice on the types of bushings and which bushings might be right for you, check out our Choosing Longboard Bushings page.
+TIP: If you are planning to swap out your bushings to customize the way your board turns, this is a good time to do so.
+Check out our Choosing Longboard Bushings page.

 Theoretically, your board is now rideable.
 However, you should always do a thorough once-over to make sure that there is a place for everything and everything is in its place (as in: no extra hardware lying around, everything is tightened).

 Then, at last, you can get out of your garage and hit the road!